-Cristina’s home was a classic example described above: a very lovely but shady back yard.
+Cristina’s home was a classic example described above: a very lovely, but shady back yard.

-Grow a vegetable garden that didn’t look like a vegetable garden.
+The idea was simple: Grow a vegetable garden that didn’t look like a vegetable garden.

 Three cheers for good and supportive neighbors!

-Because one thing is certain: a neighborhood that allows gardens will be positively transformed in more ways than food for the table!7)https://gardensall.com/kids-and-gardening/8)https://www.gardensall.com/had-a-rough-day-head-to-the-garden/
+Neighborhoods that allow food gardens will be positively transformed in more ways than food for the table.

 “Imagine,” chef, cookbook author and local food activist Deborah Madison mused recently, “if our government asked us to respond to the crisis of global warming, diminishing oil and poor health … by planting vegetable gardens.”
-From article by Betsy Model on Mother Earth News9)http://www.motherearthnews.com/organic-gardening/garden-planning/edible-landscaping-zw0z10zalt.aspx
+From article by Betsy Model on Mother Earth Newshttps://www.motherearthnews.com/organic-gardening/garden-planning/edible-landscaping-zw0z10zalt.aspx

 Imagine this “picture book” home yard garden multiplied times all the homes in the subdivision pictured above (or as many of them as would want to!).

-Gardens are transformative!
+Gardens and gardening is transformative!

-What a beautiful yard!
+What a Beautiful Yard!

 If you’re loving this and want more examples of the concept of yard gardening, you may also enjoy this article on edible ground covers.